sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     (BroughtInByCellPhone for US users) BroughtInByEmail
+    The email address of the person who brought the animal in BroughtInByJurisdiction
-    The email address of the person who brought the animal in BroughtInBy Additional Fields
+    The jurisdiction of the person who brought the animal in BroughtInBy Additional Fields
     Additional fields on the brought in by person can be accessed via BroughtInByFIELDNAME OriginalOwnerAddress